At Key Stage Three (Years 7, 8 and 9) students are taught by specialist teachers of the subjects listed below:

 The move from Primary to Lower Secondary is a significant one.
 In an eight lesson day students have to move around the campus and be much more organised with their belongings and independent in their learning.
 There are 13 different subjects taught in Years 7 and 8, increasing to 14 in Year 9 when the sciences are separated.

-The foundations of learning are now firmly set as students take on a programme of 10 externally examined (I)GCSE subjects: five compulsory (English Language and Literature, Mathematics, Spanish and PE) plus five from a selection of subject options: Biology, Chemistry, Physics, History, Geography, French, German, Art, Drama, Music, Business Studies and Latin.
-This two year period is crucial as the grades gained at the end of Year 11 have a significant impact on A-level choices and university admissions.
+The foundations of learning are now firmly set as students take on a programme of 10 externally examined IGCSE subjects: four compulsory (English Language and Literature, Mathematics and Spanish) plus six from a selection of subject options: Biology, Chemistry, Physics, History, Geography, French, German, Art, Drama, Music and Business Studies.
+This two year period is crucial as the grades gained at the end of Year 11 have a significant impact on A Level choices and university admissions.

 Usually those students that have gained entry into Sixth Form, study 4 subjects in Year 12 (AS level) and 3 in Year 13 (A level).
 Students also continue with PE and embark on our renowned Horizons Programme in Year 12 in order to learn and develop interests/skills beyond the curriculum, these include debating and public speaking .
 In addition they work towards obtaining the EIC Horizon Diploma.